tprasadtp/ubuntu-post-install/README.md

 ```
 They will be installed if necessary, without confirmation.

-## What all distributions are supported/recognized by this script?
+## What all distributions are supported?
 - In short?
-Ubuntu, its official flavors (Kubuntu,Ubuntu Mate etc) and Linux Mint and Elementary derivatives of the supported Ubuntu release.
+Ubuntu, its official flavors (Kubuntu,Ubuntu Mate etc), Linux Mint and Elementary derivatives of the supported Ubuntu release.
-- Currently Supported Ubuntu versions and their Linux Mint and Elementary counterparts are supported.
-But Travis CI tests are run only on Ubuntu versions.
+- But Travis CI tests are run only on Ubuntu versions.
 - Following is the list of distributions/versions supported.
 ```
 Ubuntu 17.10        Artful Aardvark